- What is the Craigslist Cashier's Check Scam?

-If you do receive a cashier’s check from a potential buyer, be sure to check the bank’s name and phone number on the check.
+If you do receive a cashier's check from a potential buyer, check the bank's name and phone number on the check.
 Even if it's one you know, Google the bank name and check to ensure the bank's phone number on the check matches what you find on your internet search.
-Never call the number on the check as it may be a fraudulent number directed to the scammer.
+Never call the number on the check, as it may be a fraudulent number directed to the scammer.

 In some cases, the scammer has done their research and has put the correct phone number on the check, so this isn't a fool-proof way to identify the scam.

-Real cashier's checks will also have the payee's name printed on there by the bank, not handwritten.
+Actual cashier's checks will also have the payee's name printed by the bank, not handwritten.
 If the check looks legit, make sure you don't send anything to the buyer until the check has cleared.

 If a buyer sends more than the amount you agreed to sell the item for, this is a red flag.
 Cancel the transaction and offer to send them the check back or mark it void.
-Overpayment is a sure sign of a scam.
-To be safe, don’t ever accept cashier’s checks for Craigslist transactions or at least wait for the check to clear before sending any items or sending them money.
+Overpayment is a sure sign of a Craigslist scam.
+Don't ever accept cashier's checks for Craigslist transactions, or at least wait for the check to clear before sending any items or sending them money.

-How to Beat This Craigslist Cashier's Check Scam
+How to Beat Craigslist Scams Involving Cashier's Checks

 The simplest way to beat this scam is never to accept a cashier's check from a potential buyer.
 There are so many other options for money transfers these days, including cash and apps like Venmo, that the buyer should be able and willing to accommodate.

-When selling items on Craigslist, protect yourself by:
+When selling items, protect yourself from Craigslist scams by: